Quick-start - Containers

 STORAGEFABRIC_GATEWAY_ENABLED=true

-Then, change your StorageFabric configuration by editing the configuration files on the host:
+Then, change your StorageFabric configuration by editing the configuration files on the host.
+Note that some minimum configuration options must be set to run StorageFabric.

 Configuration Manager

-Minimum configuration options that need to be set in /opt/storagefabric-4.1.0-1.c1/storagefabric/configuration_manager.yml:
+Minimum configuration options that need to be set in /opt/storagefabric-4.4.0-1.c1/storagefabric/configuration_manager.yml:

 ################################# SYNC CONFIGURATION #################################